A dynamic habitat

 CHANGING LIFE

-Catastrophic breeding failure
+Catastrophic breeding failures

 CHANGING LIFE